Selling in today's market: why strategy and pricing matter more than speed

 Speed is not your enemy in this market.
 An overpriced listing is.

-The AED 1.99 million average for ready properties is not a ceiling or a target, it is simply where real buyers have actually closed deals.
+The AED 3.63 million average for ready properties is not a ceiling or a target; it is simply where real buyers have actually closed deals.
 Sellers who push their asking price well above what comparable units in the same building or on the same street have recently sold for rarely attract stronger offers.

-The midweek clustering of deal activity during this period tells you something important about how buyers behave.
-They make decisions in concentrated windows, and a price that needs too much justification slows that process at exactly the wrong moment.
-The strategic move is to be ready when that window opens, not scrambling to adjust after it closes.
+Buyers in this market make decisions in concentrated windows.
+A price that needs too much justification slows that process at exactly the wrong moment.
+The strategic move is to be ready when that window opens, not adjusting after it has already closed.

 Where Ready Buyers Are Most Active Right Now

-A strong community is a real advantage, but only if your asking price reflects what buyers in your specific building and street have actually paid in the last 60 days, and only if your listing gives them a clear reason to choose yours over the other options they are already reviewing.
+Being in a strong community gives you a genuine head start, but only if your asking price reflects what buyers in your building and on your street have actually paid in recent months.
+A well-located property with the wrong price still loses out to a comparable unit priced honestly.
+The goal is to give buyers a clear reason to choose your listing over the others they are already reviewing.

-Knowing where buyers are active is only half the picture.
-Understanding exactly what they are buying tells you how much competition your listing is walking into.
+Knowing where buyers are active gets you halfway there.
+Understanding what they are actually purchasing tells you how much competition your listing is going up against.

 What Buyers Are Actually Purchasing

 Understanding where demand sits by unit type sharpens your position in ways general market commentary cannot.
-Across all transactions recorded during this period, the distribution by unit size was as follows:
+Across all transactions recorded in March 2026, the distribution by unit size was as follows:

 How Your Listing Looks Online Matters